 F10/F11/F12 – Sound

-How to type letters with accent marks
+How to type letters with accents on a Mac

 You can also search for any option using the Search field in the top-right.
 Enter a term like "cat" to find all the symbols that are cat-like.

 The Character Viewer is placed permanently above all other windows, so you can continue typing in your app and view the Character Viewer on top of its document.
 You can switch between a small and large Character Viewer using the icon to the right of the Search Field.